OpenDataScotland/jkan/_organizations/dumfries_and_galloway.md

 description: Health and social care partnership for the Dumfries and Galloway area
 logo: ''
 type:
-- Other Scottish Govt agency
+- Health and Social Care Partnership
 portal_url: ''
 org_url:
 twitter_handle: